Final Fight: Streetwise: Story

 Kyle and Cody Travers are brothers who take part in the sport of underground fighting.
 As Cody Travers' younger brother, Kyle is the star of the underground Metro City fight club, spending nights fighting various other fighters in order to earn enough quick cash to make ends meet.
 After the end of a fight one evening, Kyle and Cody decide to meet at the local bar to celebrate with some beers and a round of pool; however, Cody has some unspoken business that delays his arrival for an hour.
 After Kyle arrives at the bar, he plays a game with his girlfriend and bar owner Vanessa Sims (whose brother is a member of the police department), while waiting for Cody.
 Kyle later finds out that Cody is using a powerful strength-enhancing drug called "glow", which helps the arthritis in his knees.
 Kyle later discovers that glow is being made by a psychotic priest named Father Bella, who hopes to use the drug to bring about the apocalypse.
-When Kyle finds Bella on the roof of his church, Cody is with him, mutated by a concentrated dose of glow.
-It is later revealed that Bella is actually the younger brother of Belger, the antagonist of the original game, just before he and Kyle begin to fight.
+Kyle finds and confronts Bella on the roof of the church, along with a mutated Cody, as result of a concentrated dose of glow.
+After discovering Cody’s mutated state, Bella reveals his true motives behind his goal, revealing that Cody was responsible for the death of his elder brother some years ago, along with his true name, "Belger", the main antagonist of the original game, revealing he is the former’s younger brother, before all three engage in a two on one Final Fight.

-During the battle, Cody regains his senses, and throws himself and Bella off the roof landing in the courtyard.
-Bella regains consciousness from the fall and begins to reach for his handgun but is stopped by Kyle.
-Bella utters his last words "I am your savior," before Kyle fires a fatal shot directly to the former's head, replying "You're nothing."
-Afterward he finds Cody unconscious from the fall.
+During the battle, Cody miraculously regains his senses, and throws himself and Belger off the roof landing in the courtyard, as Belger begins to regain consciousness from the fall, he reaches for a dropped handgun nearby but is stopped by Kyle.
+Uttering his last words "I am your savior," before Kyle fires a fatal shot directly to his head, replying "You're nothing."
+He finds Cody, still mutated but unconscious from the fall.

-Some time later, Kyle and Cody wake up in the hospital, where they meet with Vanessa whose brother was killed during the final battles; she holds onto her late brother's badge in his memory.
-Cody's arthritis is now gone and he seems eager to resume fighting.
-Kyle notices Dr. Chang, the creator of "glow", leaving the police station on the local news and mentions he has a feeling this might not be over quite yet.
+Some time later, Kyle and Cody awaken in a hospital, where they meet with Vanessa whose brother was killed during the murderous rampage; holding onto her late brother's badge in his memory.
+Cody then ominously reveals that his arthritis is now gone and is eager to resume fighting, implying the glow has relieved him of the condition, however, Kyle is distracted from Cody’s statement from a news broadcast of the creator of "glow", Dr. Chang, leaving the police station, implying that their situation may not be over yet.